SPThole/CoexistAI/README.docker.md

 ![Admin ui](./artifacts/admin_ui.png)

+- If using local models ignore api_keys fields

 - By default ADMIN_TOKEN=123456, you can change it via .env

    This opens the Admin UI, where you can edit model configurations, API keys, and reload settings without rebuilding the container.